-Ginger is a great food to add to your natural healthcare regimen for more then just stomach upsets.
+Ginger (Zingiber officinale) is a great food to add to your natural healthcare regimen for more then just stomach upsets.
 It can also help with inflammation, arthritis, pain, circulation and so much more.
 Here are the reasons I add ginger to my diet daily:

 Reduces inflammation and pain including muscle aches